preritvishal/college-assignment/README.md

 This website is a small interactive quiz about xhtml

-The author of this project may not be brightest in wev-dev, or front-end designing, but has honesty, dedication and learning attitude as counterweight.
+The author of this project may not be brightest in web-dev, or front-end designing, but has honesty, dedication and learning attitude as counterweight.